 Synonyms: arterial spider, vascular spider, naevus araneus, naevus arachnoidius, spider angioma, tache stellaire, étoile vasculaire.

 Spider naevi is the name given to small angiomata which appear on the surface of the skin.
-They were first described in 1869 by the English physician Erasmus Wilson who noted them on the skin of a publican.
+They were first described in 1869 by the English physician Erasmus Wilson.
 They are described as 'spiders' due to their appearance - the central, ascending vessel resembling the body of a spider, with the finer radiating vessels looking like the legs of a spider.

 Spider naevi may be an indication of underlying disease, particularly alcoholic cirrhosis of the liver, but can also occur in healthy individuals, especially pregnant women, or in response to pharmacological agents.
 Although the pathogenesis is unknown, it seems likely that they are a manifestation of disturbed circulating sex hormone activity.
 This may cause an elevated estradiol/free testosterone ratio.
 Alternatively, particularly in alcoholic cirrhosis, they may result from serum vascular growth factors in combination with alcohol, leading to neovascularisation, especially in younger patients in whom they are more common.
 Substance P may also be involved in patients with non-alcoholic cirrhosis.

 - Multiple spider naevi are more indicative of underlying disease.